- About Us

 626 St. George Road - South Thomaston ME 04858

 Laser therapy alleviates pain and inflammation, reduces swelling, stimulates nerve regeneration and cells involved in tissue repair.
-For those of you unfamiliar with this technology, here are the five W’s (and “How”) of laser therapy:
+These five W’s (and “How”) of laser therapy will help you understand what this treatment is and what it does:

 What: a painless, safe, non-invasive treatment for dogs and cats that uses infrared light which penetrates deep into tissues – it causes an increase of blood flow, an immediate release of endorphins, cells to produce more energy, and improvements to the health and function of the cells –